worldbank/stata-linter/README.md

 You can use the following options with the `lint` command:

+- Options related to the **detection** feature:
-* `verbose`: shows all the lines where bad practices appear.
+  - `verbose`: shows all the lines where bad practices appear.
-* `nosummary`: suppress the summary of bad practices.
+  - `nosummary`: suppress the summary of bad practices.
-* `indent()`: specify the number of whitespaces used for indentation (default is 4).
-* `nocheck`: removes suggestions to check and only show style problems.
-* `linemax()`: maximum number of characters in a line (default: 80)
-* `tab_space()`: number of whitespaces used instead of hard tabs (default is 4).
-* `excel()`: export detection results to excel.
+  - `excel()`: export detection results to excel.

+- Options related to the **correction** feature:
-* `automatic`: correct all bad coding practices without asking if you want each bad coding practice to be corrected or not (use only with the correction feature).
+  - `automatic`: correct all bad coding practices without asking if you want each bad coding practice to be corrected or not (use only with the correction feature).
-* `replace`: replace the existing output file (use only with the correction feature).
+  - `replace`: replace the existing output file (use only with the correction feature).
-* `inprep`: allow the output file name to be the same as the name of the input file (use only with the correction feature).
+  - `inprep`: allow the output file name to be the same as the name of the input file (use only with the correction feature).

+- Options for **both** features:
+  - `indent()`: specify the number of whitespaces used for indentation (default is 4).
+  - `nocheck`: removes suggestions to check and only show style problems.
+  - `linemax()`: maximum number of characters in a line (default: 80)
+  - `tab_space()`: number of whitespaces used instead of hard tabs (default is 4).

 ## Workflow

 To minimize the risk of crashing a do-file, the `correction` feature works based on fewer rules than the `detection` feature.
 That is, we can can detect more bad coding practices with `lint "input_file"` in comparison to `lint "input_file" using "output_file"`.
-Therefore, after writing a do-file, you can first use detect bad practices to check how many bad coding practices are contained in the do-file and later decide whether you would like to use the correction feature.
-If there are not many bad practices, you can go through the lines flagged by the detection feature and manually correct them avoiding, in this case, potential crashes by the `correction` feature.
+Therefore, after writing a do-file, you can first `detect` bad practices to check how many bad coding practices are contained in the do-file and later decide whether you would like to use the correction feature.

+If there are not many bad practices, you can go through the lines flagged by the `detection` feature and manually correct them avoiding, in this case, potential crashes by the `correction` feature.

-If there are many bad practices detected, then you can use the correction feature first to correct some of the flagged lines, and then you can detect again and correct the remaining bad practices manually.
+If there are many bad practices detected, you can use the `correction` feature first to correct some of the flagged lines, and then you can `detect` again and `correct` the remaining bad practices manually.
 After this process, do not forget to check if the results are not changed by the correction feature.

 ## License